-The other two reasons I share my blog update and income report, first to be accountable and then to show you no matter how young your blog is, you can still make money from it.
+There are two reasons I share my blog update and income report: first, to be accountable, and second, to show you no matter how young your blog is, you can still make money from it.

 If this is the side hustle you are looking for, then this easy step-by-step guide will help you to get started.
 If I can do this as a stay-at-home mom, you can too!

-Page views were down from 166k to 137k.
-I was expecting this as I knew the page views would settle down from the Pinterest update.
+Page views were down from 166K to 137K.
+I was expecting this as I knew the page views would settle down after the Pinterest update.

-I am still averaging around 5k to 6k page views most of the days.
+I am still averaging around 5K to 6K page views most days.

-Since last month many of my pins are taking off, even updated pins for old posts.
-After noticing this, I started creating more pins, and they have been doing good too.
+Since last month, many of my pins are taking off, even updated pins for old posts.
+After noticing this, I started creating more pins, and they have been doing well too.

 I recommend you do this, no matter how your traffic is going.
 Giving new content to Pinterest is what drives page views.

-These are the posts which did well last month,
+These are the posts that did well last month:

-My organic traffic keeps climbing slowly, right now I am getting around 130-170 organic page views every day.
-This gives me hope to work more on SEO.
+My organic traffic keeps climbing slowly.
+Right now I am getting around 130–170 organic page views every day.
+This gives me encouragement to work more on SEO.

-I am using Google Keyword Planner for finding the keywords.
-But this is only one part of it, doing a lot of on-page SEO, building good backlinks are a big part of Search Engine Optimization.
+I am using Google Keyword Planner to find the keywords.
+But this is only one part of it; doing a lot of on-page SEO and building good backlinks are both a big part of search engine optimization.

-The Blogging club I am in has a much in-depth SEO course which talks a lot about using SEMRUSH.
-I am going to focus more on using SEMRUSH from this month.
-This course is closed for now but you can join the FREE blogging bootcamp.
+The blogging club I am in includes an in-depth SEO course, which talks a lot about using SEMrush.
+I am going to focus more on using SEMrush from this month.

 This course has helped me a lot to reach out to my readers and help them with their challenges.

-The best thing about this course is, it is created by a person who does not have any expert skills in copy writing and has generated six figures with little email lists like less 3,000 subscribers.
+The best thing about this course is it was created by a person who does not have any expert skills in copywriting and has generated six figures with little email lists like less 3,000 subscribers.

 Can’t thank Andre enough for creating such a great resource!

-I work more on Pinterest than any other social media.
-Now that the Pinterest update has been completed, I might see low page views from Pinterest.
-Nevertheless, I am creating new pins, joining new group boards and pinning more.
+I work more on Pinterest than any other social media platform.
+Now that the Pinterest update has been completed, I might see lower page views from Pinterest.
+Nevertheless, I am creating new pins, joining new group boards, and pinning more.

-Tailwind has been quite helpful to analyze the right timings to pins.
+Tailwind has been quite helpful to analyze the right times to pin at.

 I continue to get reasonably good traffic from Facebook.
-Last month, I experimented some new tips running Facebook ads, and I was able to get the CPC down to $0.05.
-I will be focusing more in this month.
+Last month, I experimented with some new tips for running Facebook ads, and I was able to get the CPC down to $0.05.
+I will be focusing more on this month.

 I am also planning to run Facebook ads every month to see if I get better with it.

-By now you must’ve known that I love side hustling and Instagram is one medium where I see a potential to start another side hustle.
+By now you must know that I love side hustling, and Instagram is one medium where I see a potential to start another side hustle.
 Both traveling and photography are my passions, and I would love to create a side hustle around them.

 On a personal level, I love posting on Instagram, and this is something I enjoy a lot.